 The following article was submitted by Robert Connolly.

-The Adopt-A-Hydrant program offers residents and businesses an opportunity to enhance their fire protection by providing a simple service to the village, caring for a fire hydrant.
+Last October the Mineola Fire Department initiated an Adopt-A-Hydrant program to offer residents and businesses an opportunity to enhance their fire protection by providing a simple service to the village, caring for a fire hydrant.

 Countless times over the years Mineola firefighters have been seen touring the streets clearing hydrants of snow after the big storms.
 This effort takes many days and obstructed fire hydrants could make the difference in getting a water supply in place to fight a fire.